surftemp/eo-pipelines/README.md

       conda_path: /home/users/myuser/miniconda3/bin/conda
       shell: "/bin/bash"
       echo_stdout: True
-      tracking_database_path: /tmp/tracking.db # path to a database that is used to record task execution statistics
+      tracking_database_path: /tmp/tracking.db # optional - path to a database that is used to record task execution statistics
 ```

 Following the configuration, each stage in the pipeline is described